 Yes.
-In fact, TTO is loaded with excellent properties such as antiviral, antibacterial, antifungal, anti-inflammatory, antiseptic, etc. that is effective enough to treat yeast infections, athlete’s foot, chickenpox, soothe sore, acne, etc.
+In fact, TTO is loaded with excellent properties such as antiviral, antibacterial, antifungal, anti-inflammatory, and antiseptic, etc. that are effective enough to treat yeast infections, athlete's foot, chickenpox, soothe sore, acne, etc.

 Is It Safe To Use Tea Tree Oil Every Day?

 Well, it depends on what you are using it for.
 If it's for toenail fungus, then applying it twice daily on your toe isn't a bad idea.